alexjdean/type-scriptor/README.md

 };
 ```

-Using `type-scriptor -f spaceship.js -d` command, our code becomes well-documented and clear to understand.
-We make it easier for new engineers to get up to speed on the codebase.
+Using the `type-scriptor -f spaceship.js -d` command, our code becomes well-documented and clear to understand.
+We make it easier for new engineers to get up to speed on the functionality of a given codebase.

 ```javascript
 /**